 Now, I totally get it that they want to send me future promotional emails, but I dislike the idea that they are also going to rent OR SELL my data to third parties.
 My inbox was already bombarded and it’s quite annoying to have your personal email spammed this way.

 Why You Should Avoid The System at All Cost

 What scares me the most about programs like this is when they boast about a ‘brand new method that requires zero skill and is completely automated’.
 Every single word in that sentence is a red flag.

 Whether you are a newbie in internet marketing or someone who’s trying to make more money online – know this.
-You cannot achieve long term traffic with complete automation technique.
+You cannot achieve long term traffic with complete automation techniques.
 And you certainly cannot expect to earn anything without offering something valuable to the human users.
 Just like most things out there, this hyped system is likely going to send bots to your site and this will ultimately alert Google that you are doing something naughty.

 Bots aren’t going to enter credit card details – it’s the human users who have that kind of capability.
 So what’s the point of having spikes of traffic that can’t even convert and then risk having your site being penalized by the search engines?
-Time and again have shown that all of these automated software never and will fail to work, no matter how advanced they claimed to be.
+Time and again have shown that all of this automated software never and will fail to work, no matter how advanced they claimed to be.

 Look, making money online is more than pushing a button.
-It’s rarely that simple and anyone who try to convince you otherwise, is just trying to scam you.
+It’s rarely that simple and anyone who try to convince you otherwise is just trying to scam you.
 Nevertheless, it’s an achievable task IF you know the right system and the right community to follow.
 This legit platform taught me how to make my first dollar online – no shortcuts and no dangling carrots.